wasdwasdwasdwasdwasdwasdwaf/Better-UI-Scale-1.21.3-Fork/README.md

-# DISCONTINUED
-This mod will not be maintained or updated.
-For newer releases please check if a fork exists, or create one yourself.

 # Advanced UI Scaling

-This mod is an updated fork of [BetterUIScale](https://github.com/YeahImRose/BetterUIScale)
+This mod is an updated fork of [BetterUIScale](https://github.com/Qendolin/BetterUIScale) for 1.21.3 and above!

 It improves Minecraft's implementation of GUI scaling by adding over 10 times more GUI scales.